Robbins leads No. 21 Minnesota past No. 25 Ohio State 77-60

+MINNEAPOLIS (AP) — After switching schools during the pandemic lockdown and stepping up to high major competition, Liam Robbins was going to need some time to find his rhythm with Minnesota.

+Maybe not that much.
+The Big Ten’s newest big man is sure playing like he belongs in the nation’s deepest conference.

-MINNEAPOLIS (AP) — Liam Robbins had 27 points, 14 rebounds and five blocks, keeping up his impactful introduction to the Big Ten for No. 21 Minnesota in a 77-60 victory over No. 25 Ohio State on Sunday.
+Robbins had 27 points, 14 rebounds and five blocks, keeping up his impactful introduction to the Big Ten for No. 21 Minnesota in a 77-60 victory over No. 25 Ohio State on Sunday.

-Marcus Carr added 15 points and Gabe Kalscheur scored 13 for the Gophers (10-2, 2-2), who emerged with three wins from a 10-day, four-game stretch — all against Top 25 foes.

-Duane Washington Jr. had 21 points on 5-for-7 shooting from 3-point range, but the Buckeyes (8-3, 2-3) shot just 8 for 32 in the second half while watching a six-point halftime deficit slip further away.
-E.J.
-Liddell added 10 points for Ohio State.
+“He’s the anchor back there,” said point guard Marcus Carr, who managed 15 points despite constant double teams that limited him to one made basket in the first half.

-Robbins, the 7-footer who transferred from Drake and had his eligibility immediate granted by the NCAA, pitched in four assists and two steals in another display of all-around excellence that has helped give Minnesota some new life this season.
+Robbins, the 7-footer who transferred from Drake and had his eligibility immediately granted by the NCAA, pitched in four assists and two steals in another display of all-around excellence that has helped give Minnesota (10-2, 2-2) some new life and Carr some more help this season.

-Carr swished a step-back jumper just outside the paint with 46 seconds left in the first half, giving the Gophers a 43-37 edge at the break that they built on after intermission with an unrelenting energy on their defensive end.
+“He’s embracing the physicality of the game a lot better, and sometimes you just need to be able to see that.
+You need to feel it first to be able to move in the right direction,” coach Richard Pitino said.

+Duane Washington Jr. had 21 points on 5-for-7 shooting from 3-point range for the Buckeyes (8-3, 2-3), who blamed themselves for letting Robbins have his way in the post with his 3-inch height advantage on E.J.
+Liddell.

+Robbins has not only been a quick study on defense to avoid the dreaded foul trouble that dogs so many big men in the conference, but his passing ability and shooting range have given the Gophers another dimension.
+He’s catching the ball deep in the post, making scoring that much easier.

+“It’s the Big Ten.
+You’ve got to be physical if you want to get to the basket,” Robbins said.

+Playing with energy is critical, too.
 Robbins stole the ball from Washington to start a fast break and, after Kalscheur missed a pull-up jumper, tipped it to himself for the hustle rebound.
-He went hard at the basket to bank in a hook shot, draw a foul on Kyle Young and convert the three-point play for a 48-39 lead.
+He went hard at the basket to bank in a hook shot, draw a foul on Kyle Young and convert a three-point play.

-A few minutes later, backup Eric Curry twisted out of the post to poke away a soft pass by Washington for a steal that Jamal Mashburn Jr. snagged and turned into a quick-twitch layup in traffic to finish the transition for a 53-43 advantage.
+A few minutes later, backup Eric Curry twisted out of the post to poke away a soft pass by Washington for a steal that Mashburn Jr. snagged and turned into a quick-twitch layup in traffic to finish the transition for a 53-43 advantage.

-The Gophers finished their first six possessions with baskets and, after withstanding a 12-1 run by the Buckeyes fueled almost solely by Washington, trailed for a grand total of 18 seconds pf game time.
-Liddell’s putback dunk made it 28-27, but Robbins answered on the other end with a layup off a high-low pass by Curry.

 The Gophers posted their third straight victory over Ohio State, their longest streak in the series since winning five in a row from 1996-98, games that were later vacated for NCAA violations.
 Minnesota’s best win of the pandemic-shortened previous season was an 84-71 victory over the then-third-ranked Buckeyes on Dec.
 15, 2019.
 Carr had 35 points, which is still his career high.